maksiksq/AI-emojifier-archive/README.md

 This should from my knowledge be easily possible in Node.js and Django I just took a weird route.

 ## Important:
-Sadly my project has to use old GPT 3 models instead of moder GPT 3.5 and 4 because openai module is not yet supported on Pyodite since Pyscript and Pyodite are very new.
+Sadly my project has to use old GPT 3 models instead of moder GPT 3.5 and 4 because openai module is not yet supported on Pyodide since both Pyscript and Pyodide are very new.
 You can however speed up this process by bumping more attention to this issue on their repo:
 [OpenAI module request](https://github.com/pyodide/pyodide/issues/3588)

+Update: they added it